-Zoom Meetings and Instructional Videos: In Canvas, at our course home page, I have will post links to our recorded Zoom Meeting, so you can access my instruction at your if you miss class, or if you want to review particular topics, or techniques that we cover during our class sessions.
-Each week I will hold two online class sessions via Zoom, where we can discuss course topics and I can show you problem solving techniques.
-I expect you to attend each class session and participate as if we were holding a traditional on-ground class session.
+Zoom Meetings and Instructional Videos: In Canvas, at our course home page, I have posted links to recorded Zoom Meetings from the last few semesters, so you can access my instruction at your own pace.
+However, two or three times a week, I will hold online Zoom Meetings, where we can discuss course topics and I can show you problem solving techniques.
 Each week, I will send out email announcements in Canvas that will contain the relevant meeting times and URL links.
-If your schedule does not allow you to participate in a particular class session, you can watch the recorded meeting at a later time.
-The link to a given Zoom Meeting recording will be posted in the original Canvas announcement for that meeting, and at a page linked to our course home page.
-2% of your grade is related to your participation in these Zoom Class sessions.
+If your schedule does not allow you to participate in a Zoom Meeting, you can watch the recorded meeting at a later time.
+A link to a particular Zoom Meeting recording will be posted in the original Canvas announcement for that meeting, and at a page linked to our course home page.
+3% of your grade is related to your participation in these meetings.
+Before each chapter test, please submit a Canvas message to me that documents your engagement in at least three Zoom Meetings prior to each exam.
+Please note the date you watched, or participated in the Zoom Meeting, and briefly describe the topic that was covered.
+Although I require only three meetings for your course grade, I expect that you will watch, or participate in at least one Zoom Meeting per week.

-I plan to cover every example in our Lecture Notes.
-During our Zoom meetings I will also demonstrate the graphing calculator techniques and procedures that you will be required to show on each exam.
-Furthermore, in Canvas, I have set up Modules for each section we cover, and I have posted links to relevant videos that cover our course topics that are hosted by YouTube.
+In the recorded Zoom Meetings from the previous three semesters, I go over every example in our Lecture Notes and each problem in the test preparation documents.
+During these meetings I also demonstrate the graphing calculator techniques and procedures that you will be required to show on each exam.
+Furthermore, in Canvas, I have set up Modules for each section we cover, and I have posted links to relevant videos that are hosted by YouTube.
+In particular, you should watch the videos presented by Professor Beth Powell in which goes over each example in our Lecture Notes.